RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-lba-setup.md

 - Control plane services, such as the RS admin console to access cluster administration interface
 - Data plane services, such as a database endpoint to connect from client applications

-Depending on which Redis Enterprise services you want to access outside the cluster you may need to configure the load balancers seperately.
+Depending on which Redis Enterprise services you want to access outside the cluster you may need to configure the load balancers separately.
 One or more Virtual IPs (VIPs) are defined on the load balancer to expose Redis Enterprise services.
 The architecture is shown in the following diagram with 3 nodes Redis Enterprise cluster with one database (DB1) configured on port 12000: